Lithuanians in the Chicago area: Restaurants

 The Lithuanian cuisine options in Chicago are widespread.
 Opened in 1938, the Healthy Food restaurant was one of the first well-known Lithuanian restaurants in Chicago located on Halsted near 32nd street, in the Bridgeport neighborhood, a historically Lithuania community.
-The restaurant created an atmosphere that resembled Lithuania by decorating the place with a variety of traditional art.
-They were well known for making their meals "consistent, as mom used to make at home."
+The restaurant decorated the place with a variety of traditional art.
 The restaurant closed its doors in 2009.

-About a block away from the now-closed Healthy Food restaurant is Bernice's Tavern which has been in the care of the Badauskas family for just over 50 years.
+About a block away from the now-closed Healthy Food restaurant is Bernice's Tavern.
 To this day it is one of the few places you can find Švyturys beer in Chicago.
-The namesake of the bar passed away in 2017.
+The namesake of the bar died in 2017.

 A more recent Lithuanian restaurant Grand Duke’s opened in 2005 located on Harlem Avenue.
-Grand Duke’s has created a special medieval Lithuanian environment.
-They are known for their traditional comfort food and the entertainment as well.
 Grand Duke’s has been featured on Check, Please!, PBS, ABC news Hungry Hound and Chicago’s Best.
 In 2019, they were replaced with Thirsty Pig BBQ & relocated to Downers Grove.
 In 2012, Grand Duke’s opened up a sister restaurant Old Vilnius located in Darien.